California’s 2020 Car Insurance Laws and How They Affect You

 Health Insurance

-Medicare and Medi-Cal also have the right to be reimbursed from medical bills they cover that were caused by a negligent driver.
-As you can imagine, these government agencies are especially diligent about finding situations in which they might be entitled to any amount of reimbursement.
-Be sure to let your auto accident attorney know as soon as possible if you are enrolled in any Medicare or Medicaid program.
+Medicare and Medi-Cal also have the right to be reimbursed for medical bills they cover that were caused by a negligent driver.
+As you can imagine, these government agencies can be diligent about finding situations in which they might be entitled to any amount of reimbursement.
+Be sure to let your auto accident attorney know if you are enrolled in any Medicare or Medicaid program.

 The state and the federal government have subrogation rights that are protected by law, and these issues must be resolved before you agree to settle your auto accident claim.